Stackclash/5e-vault/5. Mechanics/Classes/Artificer.md

 ### Soul of Artifice (Level 20)

+*20th-level artificer feature*

-At 20th level, you develop a mystical connection to your magic items, which you can draw on for protection:
+You have developed a mystical connection to your magic items, which you can draw on for protection:

 - You gain a +1 bonus to all saving throws per magic item you are currently attuned to.
 - If you're reduced to 0 hit points but not killed outright, you can use your reaction to end one of your artificer infusions, causing you to drop to 1 hit point instead of 0.